 The first typeface by OH no Type Co featured in this article.
 Which comes in three optical sizes, each with ink traps that lead to wonderfully exaggerated curves at the joins.

-It’s important to note the microplus version is where we see the ink traps.
+It’s important to note the microplus version is where you see the ink traps.

 In smallish sized lighter weights, it adds extra character.
 In larger sized heavier weights it feels overdone—which makes it have a much more limited use case.